webbgroup/certified-aws-cloud-practioner/30-AI_Services/README.md

 ## Priced

-1 Million requests are free.
+1. Number of requests - Million requests are free.
 .20 cents for next Million.

-2. Duration - calculated from the time your code begins until it returns or otherwise terminates
+2. Duration - calculated from the time your code begins until it returns or otherwise terminates.
+Rounded up to the nearest millisecond

+Version control can be used.

+YOU are responsible for your own code.
+Amazon is responsible for everything else.

+### Why do we love Lambda

+* Scales Great!
+* No Servers!
+* Super Cheap!

+Every time you talk to Alexa, you're using Lambda

+# Lambda Exam Tips

+1. Lambda scales out
+2. Lambda functions are independent.
+1 event = 1 function
+3. Lambda is serverless
+4. Know how it is priced, per invocation and duration
+5. Can have multiple versions of your code within Lambda
+6. Understand the shared responsibility model.